Alethio/ethereum-lite-explorer/README.md

 $ npm run build-dev
 ```

-the `dist` folder will then contain the minimised and optimised version fo the app.
-Got ahead and [deploy it](#example-deployments) somewhere.
+the `dist` folder will then contain the minimised and optimised version for the app.
+Go ahead and [deploy it](#example-deployments) somewhere.

 Finally you can run the explorer with
 ```sh
 $ npm start
 ```

-### Running tests

-`npm test` (or `npm run test-coverage` to generate code coverage as well).

-Test coverage is written to `./coverage` in HTML and LCOV formats.

-Configuration for the VSCode LCOV extension is already included in the project.

 ### Example setups

 #### With Infura
-[Sign-up](https://infura.io/register) for an account or [sign-in](https://infura.io/login) into your Infura account.
+- [Sign-up](https://infura.io/register) for an account or [sign-in](https://infura.io/login) into your Infura account.

-After that you have two options:

-- connect to a single network
-  From the control panel, obtain your endpoint url for the network you are interested in (mainnet, ropsten, kovan, rinkeby).
+- From the control panel, obtain your endpoint url for the network you are interested in (mainnet, ropsten, kovan, rinkeby).
 It will looks similar to `https://mainnet.infura.io/v3/aa11bb22cc33.....`.

-  Update `.env.local` file and set `APP_NODE_URL` to your Infura endpoint.
+- Update `config.dev.json` file and set `nodeUrl` to your Infura endpoint.

-- have a choice of infura networks and be able to switch between them
-  From the control panel obtain your Infura Project ID

-  Update `.env.local` file and set `APP_INFURA_PROJECT_ID` to your project id to get a dropdown of all the available Infura networks.

 Build and start Lite Explorer
 ```sh